-This is a huge goal.
+The lack of universal library service in Illinois is a huge problem.
 There have been many worthy attempts in the past to solve this problem.
 We need to understand why these attempts failed in order to find alternative solutions that might be successful.

 The first thing we need is information.

 - Identify states with unserved but making progress

 - Develop demographics of Illinois unserved areas (Why unserved?)

 - Understand Farm Bureau objections and identify solutions for taxing issue (compare with community colleges)